RoboticsAndCloud/ESP32_Based_WearableDevice_Project/README.md

 # ESP32_Based_WearableDevice
 ## ESP 32 Device
 - If want to deploy the code on your ESP 32 Device by using the code, please get familiar with ESP32 and the Development environment.
 You can follow the links below in ESP32 Product section.
-- You can read the app_main.c for the main function of device
+- You can read the **app_main.c** for the main function of device
+- If you want to resize your image, you can read resize_image_processing() function in the file app_tcp_wifi.c, linear interpolation algorithm is adopted for resizing the images.

+## Backend
+- We provide two type of servers to communicate with the esp client, WiFi-based(esp_server_wifi.c) and Bluetooth-based(esp_server_bluetooth.c)
+- We also provide how to test the throughput of the connection based on WiFi or Bluethooth protocols.

 ## Citation